30 Tips to Improve Your Call Quality Monitoring

 How to Improve Your Call Quality Monitoring

-1. Define What Constitutes a Quality Customer Interaction and What You are Measuring
+1. Define Quality and What You’re Measuring

 The aim of quality monitoring from an operational point of view is to identify the calls failing to meet predefined standards and get to the root cause of why.
 You can then make informed decisions to make the process better, faster and quicker.